What is Advent?

 When Advent Wreaths are decorated the materials often have symbolic meaning.
 The use of evergreens reminds us of our eternal life with Christ, holly represents the crown of thorns from the Passion of Jesus, and pinecones symbolize Christ's Resurrection.

-Advent is a great way to keep children focused on preparing for the coming of the Baby Jesus instead of on materialistic desires.
+Advent is a great way to keep children focused on preparing for the coming of the Christ Child instead of on materialistic desires.
 Each new week of Advent begins at Mass with the lighting of a new candle on the parish Advent Wreath.
 Our parish family is connected to our personal family when we light our own Advent Wreath at home.
-Explain to your children the meaning of this week’s candle and what they should focus on during the coming week.
+Explain to your children the meaning of this week's candle and what they should focus on during the coming week.

 A fun way to keep kids involved is to take your children out on a nature hunt to gather the holly, berries, evergreen, and pinecones to decorate the Advent Wreath.
 Explain to them the Christian symbolism of each item and then let them arrange the items on your wreath.
 Please keep in mind that the items may become flammable as they dry out.
 Before using your collected items you can soak them in water or find a craft spray that is fire resistant.
 Also be aware that many of the berries found on plants this time of year are poisonous for children and pets, so please use caution (or pick out silk decorations from your favorite craft store).

 Another idea comes from Eileen W. a customer from Virginia.
 Eileen shared this Advent family tradition: